 SQL Command Types Explained: DDL, DML, DCL, and TCL

-The overview of the four main categories of SQL commands: Data Definition Language (DDL), Data Manipulation Language (DML), Data Control Language (DCL), and Transaction Control Language (TCL).
-Each category serves a distinct purpose in database management, from defining the database structure to controlling access and managing transactions.
-Understanding these command types is crucial for effective database administration and development
+The summary of the four key groups of SQL statements, including Data Definition Language (DDL), Data Manipulation Language (DML), Data Control Language (DCL) and Transaction Control Language (TCL).
+All these categories have different roles to play in database administration including defining the database, regulating access and transaction management.
+Knowing these categories of commands is essential in the database administration and development.

 1. DDL – Data Definition Language